-DST-NRF SARChI Chair in Phytochemical food network to improve nutritional quality for consumer, Tier 2
+DST-NRF SARChI Chair in Phytochemical food network to improve nutritional quality for consumers, Tier 1

 Prof Sivakumar has started her career at the Tshwane University of Technology as an Associate professor in 2010.
 She developed the research area in postharvest technology and the curriculum at the Department of Crop Sciences.